 Historically, Afghan society has been based on a traditional self-governing structure where issues affecting the community such as natural resource management are resolved by local decision-makers during consultations (or “shuras” as they are known in Afghanistan).
 After three decades of conflict across the country, the reach and rule of Afghanistan’s central government in rural areas has become particularly weak.Poor local enforcement of policies developed at a national level and a lack of environmental education within communities has often resulted in unsustainable exploitation of natural resources.
 It is therefore critical that these two governance structures (local and national) work together if conservation measures are to work effectively in Afghanistan in the future.

+In Bamyan province, the Band-e-Amir Protected Area Committee (BAPAC) was established in 2007 primarily to provide liaison between government and communities around Band-e-Amir National Park (as Afghanistan’s first officially declared protected area); to provide policy guidance on the Park’s management to the Ministry of Agriculture, Irrigation and Livestock(MAIL) including the submission of a three-year Preliminary Management Plan; and to administer any revenues generated from the Park.
 The Wakhan-Pamir Association (WPA) was established in Badakhshan during 2009, with assistance and technical advice from WCS, and is now registered as an official Social Organization.
-It is an umbrella organization consisting of members from each of the 42 Wakhan communities.
+It is an umbrella organization consisting of members from each of the 42 Wakhan communities, and which includes three women on its governing board.
 WCS has worked with all the representatives to develop and institute natural resource rules and regulations for the area.
 The WPA has formulated a draft management plan for the Big Pamir Wildlife Preserve together with provincial and central government officials.
-Local communities and the government have also worked together with WCS to demarcate the boundaries of the future Big Pamir Wildlife Preserve.
+Local communities and the government have also worked with WCS to demarcate the boundaries of the future Big Pamir Wildlife Preserve.